APalpattuwar7/bowling-ball/README.md

 This is a console app built on .NET 5

-To run all unit tests, run below command inside BowlingBall.Tests directory -
+To run all unit tests, run below command inside BowlingBallTests directory -

   dotnet test